 Brian was born and raised in Martinsville, VA, and now lives in Richmond.
 He served for four years as the president of Rudlin Torah Academy, Richmond’s Jewish day school, and is a member of the school’s board of directors.
 He also serves on the board of the Weinstein Jewish Community Center in Richmond and the Herb Cohen Memorial Fund which has provided more than 200 scholarships since 2001 for kids to attend summer camps.

 Brian and his wife have two kids.
 His accomplishments in this area include coaching his son’s Little League teams for years, including one walk-off championship, and his daughter taught him how to pitch a tent in less than 45 minutes (which for Brian is a significant accomplishment).
-Brian enjoys exercising with SEAL Team Physical Training, an outdoor fitness program, and rooting for his beloved Wahoos and Washington Nationals.
+You can always find Brian rooting for his beloved Wahoos and Washington Nationals.

 - Energy Bar Association